peterjmit/peterjmit.com/src/documents/blog/refactoring-a-symfony-2-controller-with-phpspec.html.md

 we can construct our controller with templating and doctrine instead as shown in [this commit][4].

-That commit however does not go far enough, so let [get rid of doctrine][5] too
+That commit however does not go far enough, so lets [get rid of doctrine][5] too.
+We do this by introducing the interface `BlogManagerInterface`, that will provide the controller with the blog posts that it needs.

 ```php
 // ...